Non-Fiction (Ne-Yo album): Critical reception

-The album was met with mixed reviews from music critics.
-At Metacritic, which assigns a "weighted average" rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received an average score of 60, which indicates "mixed or average reviews", based on 12 reviews.
-Andy Kellman of AllMusic highlighted the tracks "She Knows" and "One More" for being "tough but finely crafted slow jams" and the more uptempo "Coming with You" for being "a dazzling Stargate production like no other that contains a hip-house core and soars", saying that Non-Fiction "contains more standouts than any Ne-Yo album since Because of You."
-In a review for Exclaim!, Del F. Cowie wrote that the record was "indicative of an underlying need to placate his various audiences," further explaining that Non-Fiction "delivers an uneven synthesis of the sounds Ne-Yo had already been exploring rather than the promised straight up R&B record."
-Rolling Stones Chuck Arnold felt that Ne-Yo had trouble keeping up the overall concept of the record and said the tracks influenced by Michael Jackson ("Coming with You") and Marvin Gaye ("Integrity") are where he performs better than the ones with more modern leanings.
+Non-Fiction received mixed reviews from music critics.
+At Metacritic, which assigns a weighted average rating out of 100 from selected independent ratings and reviews from mainstream critics, the album received an average score of 60, which indicates "mixed or average reviews", based on 12 reviews.
+Andy Kellman of AllMusic praised tracks such as "She Knows" and "One More" as "tough but finely crafted slow jams," while describing "Coming with You" as "a dazzling Stargate production" with a hip-house influence.
+He concluded that Non-Fiction contained "more standouts than any Ne-Yo album since Because of You."
+Killian Fox of The Observer called the album "a smooth operator," praising Ne-Yo's nuanced approach to R&B storytelling, his "ultra-smoothness," and the contrast between his romantic perspective and the more explicit contributions of guest artists.
+Writing for Exclaim!, Del F. Cowie described the album as "an uneven synthesis" of sounds Ne-Yo had previously explored, arguing that it reflected "an underlying need to placate his various audiences" rather than delivering the straightforward R&B record initially promised.